oracle/cloudtestdrive/AppDev/cloud-native/Docker/DockerLabs.md

 It means you've not stopped the storefront and / or stock manager programs running in Eclipse

-As the storefront depends on the stockmanager (and both depend on zipkin) it's important to ensure that the proper order is followed

-<details><summary><b>If you can't find the runStockmanagerLocalExternalConfig.sh and runStorefrontLocalExternalConfig.sh scripts </b></summary>

-In older versions of the VM these were both called runLocalExternalConfig.sh, there was one of them in each of the helidon-labs-stockmanager and helidon-labs-storefront directory, but people found this confusing, so we re-named them to make it clear.

-If you can't find the scripts then use the runLocalExternalConfig.sh version, but make sure you know which directory you are in to make sure you are running the right version.

-You will need to run the runLocalExternalConfig.sh script in each directory, in the order below.

 ---

 </details>

+As the storefront depends on the stockmanager (and both depend on zipkin) it's important to ensure that the order shown below is followed

 - Make sure you are in the helidon-labs-stockmanager directory
 - Once you are in the helidon-labs-stockmanager directory run the **Stockmanager** container via script: